Page updated 21st May 2018

 Return to top

-Two more transformers are due to be transported from Ramsgate Port along the Sandwich Road through Cliffsend to the Richborough Power Station in 2018.
-One will come through on 8th Jan 2018.
+Two more very large interconnector transformers will be transported from Ramsgate Port along the Sandwich Road through Cliffsend to the Richborough Power Station in 2018.
+One came through on 8th Jan 2018.
+The final one will come through on 16th June 2018.

 The sea cables have been laid and connections to the land cables have been made in Pegwell Bay.